JessicaMBlanton/SIO278B-Metagenome-Data-Processing-Workshop/tutorials/WeekIII_Assembly_eval/Week_III_Assembly_evaluation_BLAST_rRNA_tutorial.md

 ### Combine BLAST results with taxonomy

 Our blast results contain a lot of good info, but not the actual taxonomic assignments.
-We will add these using a nice perl script written by Sheila Podell: */opt/outer_join_tabfiles.pl*
+We will add these from the SILVA-defined taxonomy using the command "join".

-This script combines the entries of two tab-delimited files.
+This command combines the entries of two tab-delimited files that are sorted in the same order.
 The rows in one document are kept in order, and the rows of the second document are matched and pasted to it.
-Let’s call **doc1 the "frame"** and **doc2 the "follow"**.

-We will use our blast results as the frame document, and follow this with the SILVA-described taxonomy.

-Get a list of hit subject IDs to retrieve from taxonomy file
+Sort your results file by the second field (the result accession numbers)

-	cut -f2 ribosomal_contig.prelim.m8 > ribosomal_contigs.hitID
+	sort -n -k 2 ribosomal_contig.prelim.m8 > GUM007_idba50_119.prelim.m8.sort

-Get the taxonomic assignments for each subject ID
+The sort the SILVA taxonomy map file by the first  field (the result accession numbers)

-	grep -f ribosomal_contigs.hitID /home/ubuntu/databases/silva_blastdb/taxonomy_97_7_levels.txt > ribosomal_tax_follow.txt
+	sort -n -k 1 /home/ubuntu/databases/silva_blastdb/taxonomy_97_7_levels.txt > silva_119_97.sort

-The category used for joining must be the first column in each document.
-So re-paste "subject IDs" as first column in the blast results file

-	paste ribosomal_contigs.hitID ribosomal_contig.prelim.m8 > ribosomal_contig_frame.m8

-Join the hits with their taxonomic string
+Join the files specifying the accession field for the first file and second file, and cut to only the fields of interest

-	/opt/outer_join_tabfiles.pl ribosomal_contig_frame.m8 ribosomal_tax_follow.txt | cut -f2-13,15 > ribosomal_ctg_blasttax.txt;
+	join -12 -21 GUM007_idba50_119.prelim.m8.sort silva_119_97.sort | cut -f2-13,15 > ribosomal_ctg_blasttax.txt;

-Make a header row describing each column This includes the [standard columns for .m8 format](http://www.pangloss.com/wiki/Blast), but modified to fit the column addition made above
+Make a header row describing each column.
+This includes the [standard columns for .m8 format](http://www.pangloss.com/wiki/Blast), but modified to fit the column addition made above.

 	echo '#query_id;subject_id;%_identity;alignment_length;mismatches;gap_opens;q._start;q._end;s._start;s._end;evalue;bit_score;taxonomy' | sed 's/;/\t/g' > header.txt